lucaoflaif/telegram-bot-design-pattern/README.md

 # Telegram Bot design pattern

-Are you interested in a cleam telegram bot' structure?
+Are you interested in a clean telegram bot's structure?
 This pattern allows you to organize all your function, db connections, models, env files in a pretty and organised way.

 This pattern uses the fabolous [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI]) library as its message handler.